TylerGorshing/blackjack/DOCUMENTATION.md

 # Modules
 This program contains 3 modules: cards, players, and game.

-The cards module is based on a my previous cards(link here) project with some modifications -- mostly I used new techniques and skills that I learned since I first worte the original cards program.
-The cards modules defines the Card, Collection, and Deck classes.
+The cards module is based on a my previous cards(link here) project with some modifications - mostly I used new techniques and skills that I learned since I first worte the original cards program.
+The cards module defines the Card, Collection, and Deck classes.

 The players module has classes related to players of a game of blackjack.
 It includes the Hand, Player, HumanPlayer, and Dealer classes.

 The game module has everything needed for the game of blackjack itself.
 The only class defined here is the Game class.

 # Classes
-The following describes the classes defined in the blackjack package.
+The following describes each class defined in the blackjack package.

 ## The Card Class
-This class represents a standard playing card.
-The card can be hidden from view if needed.
+This class represents a standard playing card and is defined in the cards module.

 ### *class* `Card(value, suit, is_hidden=False)`

-Defined in the cards module

 #### Parameters
 - **value** (int) - The value of the card.
 For a standard deck of playing cards, 1 is Ace, 11 is Jack, 12 is Queen, and 13 is King.